sagarsinha7777/PHPInterviewTest/README.md

 # Test Project
 This is a partially completed project, it is written in an unorthodox style with odd naming convention.

-It is designed to test your ability to work on preexisting php code and be able to extend and solve problems without frameworks or external helpers.
+It is designed to test your ability to work on preexisting PHP code and be able to extend and solve problems without frameworks or external helpers.

 ## Naming convention:
 * All classes start with CLASS_ filenames and "C" for the Class name